Summer Reading 2022 Rules

 For Kids ages 6 – 8, Tweens ages 9 – 11, and Teens ages 12 – 18.
 Anyone under the age of 12 needs to be accompanyied by an adult.

 Do you love Legos?
-Join other kids who love the ever popular bricks at Madison Library District’s first LEGO club!
+Join other kids who love the ever popular bricks at Madison Library District’s amazing LEGO club!

 Star Party!